Get In Touch

 What makes China stand out?

-In light of all this positivity on expanding and marketing your brand in China, a crucial question you need to ask is “will my brand will have an influence on Chinese consumers?”.
-To ensure that it does, marketing must be effective and must target the correct market in the correct way.
+In light of all this positivity on expanding and marketing your brand in China, a crucial question you need to ask is “Will my brand have any influence on Chinese consumers?”.
+To ensure that it does, marketing must be effective and needs to target the correct market in the correct way.

-A perfect example is the extent to which social media platforms differ in China.
+A perfect example for the complex difference of the Western and Chinese market is the extent to which social media platforms differ.
 WeChat, a multi-feature application, is used widely in China, with approximately 963m active users2 who spend 40 minutes (on average) on the app per day3.
 Using WeChat is a great tool to access the Chinese market and help grow your business.
-This is clearly very different to the Western world and is one of the many modifications that you will need to make in order to be successful.
+This is clearly very different to the Western world and is one of the many modifications that you will need to make to be successful here.
 As a result, expanding into China can be a difficult, but rewarding task and using WeChat to market your company is one of the many ways to access millions of Chinese consumers.

 Picture: WeChat interface and QR code4

 Another example is WeChat pay.
 WeChat pay is a very popular payment feature on the WeChat application.
-The feature has over 200m users5, and is a brilliant and convenient way to make payments.
-It means that China is rapidly moving away from physical cash, and this sort of innovation is an important consideration for any business expanding into China.
-Utilising this payment system allows you to gain access to Chinese consumers easily.
-This is one of the many ways you need to alter your marketing and payment landscape in order to appeal to Chinese consumers.
-We will discuss this, and other, payment features in future blogs, so stay tuned!
+The feature has over 200m users5 and is a brilliant and convenient way to make payments without using paper money and coins.
+China is rapidly moving away from physical cash, and this sort of innovation is an important consideration for any business that desires to expand into China.
+This is one of the many ways you need to alter your marketing strategy to appeal to Chinese consumers.
+We will discuss this, and other, payment features in future blogs soon, so stay tuned!

 Picture: The power of QR codes in China: Alipay (left) and WeChat (right)7

-Not only is it critical to market yourself on the correct Chinese platforms, it is also essential to ensure systems are compatible on Chinese phones and marketing is available in the Chinese language.
-China has become the “undisputed leader in mobile transactions”6 so don’t miss out on this trend!
-Making sure your online services are compatible on Chinese smartphones and utilise Chinese payment methods is a great way for your brand to leave an imprint in the Chinese market!
+Not only is it critical to market yourself on the correct Chinese platforms, it is also essential to ensure systems are compatible with Chinese phones and available in the Chinese language.
+China has become the “undisputed leader in mobile transactions”6 so don’t miss out on this trend as it is a great way to leave a lasting imprint in the Chinese market!

 1 - http://indianexpress.com/article/india/india-news-india/8th-brics-summit-goa-declaration-here-is-the-full-text-adopted-by-the-member-nations